stecanossa/FourierTiler/README.md

 -------------------------------------------------

 Fourier Tiler has been developed by Stefano Canossa thanks to the kind support by the EU4MOFs network (COST action CA22147) via an awarded Virtual Mobility (VM) grant.
+Its development was also made possible by coding assistance by Microsoft copilot and Anthropic Claude.
 The use, distribution, and modification of the provided files for non-commercial purposes are allowed upon acknowledging the program's author and supporting parties.
 For more information, please read the "licence information" file.